protoeng/NLP-TextSegmentation/README.md

-This project evaluates a text
+This project evaluates a text doc